KEY POINTS

 The Los Frailes Mine adjacent to the Escacena Project received notice of its Unified Environmental Authorization in July 2024; On May 30, 2025 the Mine received its exploitation permit approving the start of construction and pre-development work including construction of a water treatment facility.
 Construction and mine development is expected to take up to three years.
 The €450 million project includes a new processing facility and is expected to create about 2,000 direct and indirect jobs with an initial resource of 45 million tons of copper, zinc, and lead with an initial mine life of 17 years.

-La Romana Discovery – Maiden MRE in process
+La Romana Discovery – rare copper-tin-silver deposit in the Iberian Pyrite Belt

 Current: